I am a professor of physics and the current chair of the Department of Physics, University of Wisconsin.

 The physics adventure of CMS continues after the discovery of the long sought Higgs boson, in which my group played an important role.
-The study of highest energy collisions protons created using LHC will thoroughly map out the Standard Model of particle physics, including detailed study of the properties of the Higgs boson.
-With the LHC resuming data taking in 2015 at unprecedented 13 TeV center of mass energy, the focus is on search for new physics processes, including search for an elementary particle candidate that can explain the dark matter, which makes up the bulk of our Universe.
+The study of highest energy collisions of protons created using LHC will thoroughly map out the Standard Model of particle physics, including detailed study of the properties of the Higgs boson.
+With the large accumulation of data in 2015-18 LHC operation, at an unprecedented 13 TeV center of mass energy, our focus is on search for new physics processes.
+Of primary interest is a search for an elementary particle candidate that can explain the dark matter, which makes up the bulk of our Universe.
+We are also engaged in building upgraded equipment for CMS trigger, data acquisition and computing systems in preparation for a 10-fold increase in data that we anticipate to collect by 2040.

-Further in the past, I participated in ZEUS and SLAC fixed target experiments, which measured proton structure and other strong interaction physics, and in SLD experiment which made precision measurements of the Standard Model parameters.
+Further in the past, I participated in the ZEUS experiment at DESY laboratory in Hamburg, German and several SLAC fixed target experiments.
+We measured proton structure and other strong interaction physics.
+I also helped in construction and operation of the SLD experiment, which made precision measurements of the Standard Model parameters, exploiting polarized electron beams at the first and only linear collider at SLAC.

 - Physics 735 (Particle Physics) : Spring 2006, 2007, Fall 2008